Emilio Largo: Biography

-Fleming describes Largo as a ruthless Neapolitan black marketeer and fence who moved to riskier and more profitable ventures on the international crime scene after five years smuggling from Tangiers and five years of masterminding big jewel robberies on the French Riviera.
+Ian Fleming describes Largo in the 1961 novel Thunderball as a ruthless Neapolitan black marketeer and fence who moved to riskier and more profitable ventures on the international crime scene after five years smuggling from Tangiers and five years of masterminding big jewel robberies on the French Riviera.
 He is supposedly the last survivor of a once famous Roman family whose legacy he inherited.
-Largo eventually became the second-in-command of the terrorist organization SPECTRE.
-In the film, Largo is "No. 2" and head of extortion operations.
-In the novel, Largo is "No. 1"; however the numbers are rotated every month as a security precaution, although Largo is the successor to Ernst Stavro Blofeld and the Supreme Commander of "Plan Omega".
+Largo eventually became the second-in-command of the terrorist organisation SPECTRE.
+In the 1965 film Thunderball, Largo (Adolfo Celi) is "No. 2" and head of extortion operations.
+In the novel, Largo is "No. 1"; however, the numbers are rotated every month as a security precaution, although Largo is the successor to Ernst Stavro Blofeld (played in the film by Anthony Dawson and voiced by Eric Pohlmann) and the Supreme Commander of "Plan Omega".

 Largo's two main headquarters are located in the Bahamas.
-The first is his estate, called Palmyra, which houses a giant swimming pool filled with sharks; Bond is thrown into this pool but he is able to escape.
+The first is his estate, called Palmyra, which houses a giant swimming pool filled with sharks; James Bond (Sean Connery) is thrown into this pool but he is able to escape.
 The second is Largo's private yacht, the Disco Volante.
 The yacht is a hydrofoil craft purchased with SPECTRE funds for £200,000.
 The craft plays a pivotal role in the seizure and transportation of the two nuclear weapons.

 To Largo, failure is punishable by death.
-When Quist, one of Largo's henchmen, fails to kill Bond, Largo has him thrown into his pool of sharks.
-Largo also has little consideration even for those closest to him, going so far as to torture his own mistress, Domino, when he finds out she is betraying him.
+When Quist (Bill Cummings), one of Largo's henchmen, fails to kill Bond, Largo has him thrown into his pool of sharks.
+Largo also has little consideration even for those closest to him, going so far as to torture his own mistress, Domino Vitali (Claudine Auger), when he finds out she is betraying him.